 You can’t talk about tiny house hotels without recognizing the original.
 Definitely the first in the USA, maybe even the first in the world, Caravan, The Tiny House Hotel (5009 NE 11th Ave.) is in the heart of Northeast Portland’s vibrant Alberta Arts District.
 The tiny houses are just as funky and fun as the surrounding shops and restaurants.
-Speaking of food, if you have young foodies in the family, you’re in luck, as this neighborhood has some of the city’s best!
-Every effort is made to give you a true Portlandia experience - from the Fair Trade soap to the vegan marshmallows for s’mores.
+Speaking of food, if you have young foodies in the family, you’re in luck, as this neighborhood has several of KidTripster’s Top 10 Family-Friendly Eats for Portland.
+Every effort is made to give you a true Portlandia experience from the Fair Trade soap to the vegan marshmallows for s’mores.

 Photo courtesy: Jeffrey Freeman

 Caravan boasts six custom-built, tiny houses which all ring a communal fire pit with inviting Adirondack chairs, a ping-pong table (upon request), and a canopy stretched overhead.
 Each tiny house was built by a different designer; a booklet inside your tiny house tells each unit’s story.
 Currently five of the six houses can accommodate three to four people; as of the spring, all of them will be able to fit a family.

 KidTripster Tip: If you have a train lover in the family, opt for the Caboose, complete with bunk beds and a cupola loft.